planetscale/planetscale_rails/README.md

 end
 ```

-_Optionally_: You can set a default keyspace for all new tables by setting PLANETSCALE_DEFAULT_KEYSPACE to the keyspace name.
+_Optionally_: You can set a default keyspace for all new tables by setting `PLANETSCALE_DEFAULT_KEYSPACE` to the keyspace name.
 If a keyspace is not present in the `create_table` call, then the ENV var will be used when set.

+The keyspace resolution follows this precedence:
+1. Explicit `keyspace:` option in create_table
+2. `PLANETSCALE_DEFAULT_KEYSPACE` environment variable
+3. No keyspace (standard behavior)

 ## Using PlanetScale deploy requests vs `psdb:migrate` directly in production.